Achaeans (Homer): Egyptian sources

 It has been proposed that Ekwesh of the Egyptian records may relate to Achaea (compared to Hittite Ahhiyawa), whereas Denyen and Tanaju may relate to Classical Greek Danaoi.
 The earliest textual reference to the Mycenaean world is in the Annals of Thutmosis III (c.
 1479–1425 BC), which refers to messengers from the king of the Tanaju, c.
 1437 BC, offering greeting gifts to the Egyptian king, in order to initiate diplomatic relations, when the latter campaigned in Syria.

 Tanaju is also listed in an inscription at the Mortuary Temple of Amenhotep III.
 Amenhotep III ruled Egypt in c.
 1382–1344 BC.
 A list of the cities and regions of the Tanaju is mentioned in this inscription.
 Among the cities listed are Mycenae, Nauplion, Kythera, Messenia and the Thebaid (region of Thebes).

 During the 5th year of Pharaoh Merneptah, a confederation of Libyan and northern peoples is supposed to have attacked the western delta.
-Included amongst the ethnic names of the repulsed invaders is the Ekwesh or Eqwesh, whom some have seen as Achaeans, although Egyptian texts specifically mention these Ekwesh to be circumcised.
-Homer mentions an Achaean attack upon the delta.
-Menelaus speaks of the same in Book IV of the Odyssey to Telemachus when he recounts his own return home from the Trojan War.
+Included amongst the ethnic names of the repulsed invaders is the Ekwesh or Eqwesh, who may be connected with Achaeans.
+However, Merneptah's Great Karnak Inscription states the Ekwesh were circumcised, a practice not traditionally associated with Achaeans.
+In Book XIV of the Odyssey, the Cretan Lie of Odysseus describes an Achaean attack on the Egyptian Delta.
+Similarly, in Book IV of the same text, Menelaus speaks of visiting Egypt after the Trojan War.
 Some ancient Greek authors say that Helen had spent the time of the Trojan War in Egypt, and not at Troy, and that after Troy the Greeks went there to recover her.